RossAlter/permafrost-cpcrw-chena/README.md

 <sup>3</sup>U.S. Army Engineer Research and Development Center, Cold Regions Research and Engineering Laboratory, Ft.
 Wainwright, AK, USA.

 ## Created
-March 2025
+September 2026

 ## Data
-This repository contains one directory of data files associated with the figures in the Alter et al. manuscript as well as a .pkl file that contains the machine learning model developed in this study:
+This repository contains one directory of data files associated with the figures in the Alter et al. paper as well as a zipped .pkl file that contains the machine learning model developed in this study:

 * "Figure_data"

-  * This directory contains the data that are used to produce each figure in the Alter et al. manuscript.
+  * This directory contains the data that are used to produce each figure in the Alter et al. paper.

   * *Notes*: